glouppe/info8002-large-scale-data-systems/project/README.md

 # KeyChain

-The main objective of this project is to implement your own decentralized Blockchain [key-value store](https://en.wikipedia.org/wiki/Key-value_database).
+The objective of this project is to implement your own decentralized Blockchain [key-value store](https://en.wikipedia.org/wiki/Key-value_database).

 - [Organization](#organization)
 - [Implementation](#implementation)